trading-point/RxWorkManagerObservers/README.md

 ```

 ## Threading
-The Observable returned from each function from this library **have to be subscribed on the main thread** (because there is ``LiveData.observeForever`` called under the hood).
-The actual work, will still be executed on the background thread specified by the WorkManager.
+The `Observable` returned from each function from this library **have to be subscribed on the main thread** (because there is ``LiveData.observeForever`` called under the hood).
+The actual work, will still be executed on the background thread specified by the `WorkManager`.

 ## More info
-More about this library and the WorkManager you can read in my article:
+More about this library and the `WorkManager` you can read in [PaulinaSadowska's](https://github.com/PaulinaSadowska) article:
 [How to use WorkManager with RxJava](https://proandroiddev.com/how-to-use-workmanager-with-rxjava-b5936f68e024)

 ## License
 ```
-Copyright 2019 Paulina Sadowska
+Copyright 2021 Trading Point LTD

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.